 The final step for planning a firefighter’s memorial service is to honor the deceased firefighter’s last wishes if they are known.
 Fire departments that plan for this sort of thing (obviously hoping that these plans would never be required to be followed) should instruct each firefighter to write down precisely what is desired at a memorial, citing the risks of losing their lives on the line of duty.
 This could include clergy, pallbearers, the kind of music, the memorial/funeral ceremony, and any other details the firefighter wants to have.

 The Honor Guard and Ceremony for the Viewing

-Some departments build up the honour guard to include the pallbearers and a colour guard for the fireman’s funeral ceremony.
+Some departments build up the honor guard to include the pallbearers and a color guard for the fireman’s funeral ceremony.
 These ceremonies need up to 20 people with designations and training required for those tasked with standing guard at the casket, carrying flags, folding the flag that drapes the casket, and performing other required duties.

 The family should be informed of the exact time and procedure for the walkthrough and the other customs to be followed in the firefighter’s funeral procession and the memorial service.

 The most confusing query seems to be, “When does one remove one’s cover?”
 The answer is quite simple.
 It is okay to remove your cover when entering the church or funeral home unless you are a pallbearer or a member of the honor guard, or a color guard.
 They must wear their hats at all times.
 Others can don their respective hats once they step outside.